 Death Valley, USA

-In 1849, gold and silver were discovered here and during the 1850s, much of it was excavated.
+In 1849, gold and silver were discovered here and, during the 1850s, much of it was excavated.
 The valley was named so when a group of travellers on the way to the gold fields succumbed to the heat.
 Over the years, there have been several deaths.
-For the few hard core adventurers, the park staff always warn against hiking at lower ground because this is where the heat is at its highest.
+For a few hard-core adventurers, the park staff always warn against hiking at lower ground because this is where the heat is at its highest.
 A minimum of one gallon of water is required to stay hydrated here.
-Without water, nobody can survive Death Valley beyond fourteen hours.
+Without water, nobody could survive Death Valley beyond fourteen hours.
 The dehydration leads to disorientation, dizziness, nausea and heat strokes.
 If travelling by car, leaving the car could be fatal and the valley is not known for the best cell phone reception.
 If there’s anyone who would love to settle down here, it would be Satan himself.

 Ilha da Queimada Grande (Snake Island), Brazil

 Ilha da Queimada Grande is the only home to the endangered golden lance head pit viper, one of the most venomous snakes on earth.
-The island lies off- coast of Brazil in the Atlantic Ocean.
+The island lies off the coast of Brazil in the Atlantic Ocean.
 The snakes made their home on the island when the rising sea levels cut the island off from the main land.
-The isolation led to the rapid multiplication of the snakes, which feed on birds.
-Before the isolation, an attempt was made to clear off some of the thick vegetation for banana plantation.
-In 1909, a lighthouse was built to guide ships away from the island, but the lighthouse keeper and his family is said to have died from a snake bite.
-The lighthouse was automated ever since.
-Another incident is that of a farmer who unwittingly wanders onto the island on boat and is bitten.
+The isolation led to the rapid multiplication of snakes, which feed on birds.
+Before the isolation, an attempt was made to clear off some of the thick vegetation for a banana plantation.
+In 1909, a lighthouse was built to guide ships away from the island, but the lighthouse keeper and his family are said to have died from a snake bite.
+The lighthouse has been automated ever since.
+Another incident is that of a farmer who unwittingly wanders onto the island on a boat and is bitten.
 People from the mainland later found him on his boat, dead.
 Now, the snakes blissfully occupy and lord over the island.